Third Carlist War: Eastern Front

-After the defeat at Cuenca and the renouncing of Infante Alfonso's command, the Carlist cause in Catalonia started to collapse.
+After the defeat at Cuenca and the renunciation of Infante Alfonso's command, the Carlist cause in Catalonia started to collapse.
 The process was accelerated by the government's offensive that took place in Olot in March, laying siege to Seo de Urgel, which was taken on August.
 The fighting in Catalonia lasted until November 19, when it was considered "pacified" and free of Carlist parties.

 End of the war

 1876

 Having lost the war in Catalonia, and faced with the advance of the two government armies led by Generals Martinez Campos and Quesada, Carlists began to prepare their last stand in the Basque Provinces and Navarre.
 The final battle of the war would be fought near Estella.
 Government forces, under General Fernando Primo de Rivera, advanced with the intention to capture Estella in February 1876 in a final offensive to put an end to the Carlist uprising.
 Carlist forces, this time under General Carlos Calderón, fortified themselves at Montejurra, a nearby mountain, and built a powerful stronghold.